Home | Category: Literature and Drama

 The ODYSSEY

-The “Odyssey” is the tale of Odysseus's journey home after the Trojan War.
-It is a very different book than the “ Iliad” .
+Odysseus The “Odyssey” is the tale of Odysseus's journey home after the Trojan War.
+Attributed to Homer, who lived around 850 B.C., it is very different from Homer's other book,the “ Iliad”.
 Rather than being about battles and brave warriors who use their power and strength to take matters into their own hands it is about a single warrior whose power and strength are no match against the whims and capriciousness of the gods and who must learn to deal with a fate over which he has no control.
 Much of The “ Odyssey” is about setback and delays.
 The crew is often complaining about something and Odysseus is not great fan of the open sea.

 The first four books of the Odyssey describe Odysseus's unhappy son Telemachus home on the island of Ithaca on the west side of Greece.
 The eight books that follow describe Odysseus's travels (these include the the Voyage to Hades and encounters with Circe, Scylla, Charybdis, the Sirens, the Lotus Eaters, the Cyclops, the Wander Rocks and others.
 The final twelve chapters describe Odysseus' homecoming and the reclamation of his kingdom.